apache/incubator-weex/doc/source/guide/tools/toolkit.md

 ```

 ### weex plugin commands

-If you want to use some plugins on the [weex market] (https://market.weex-project.io/), weex-toolkit is the right choice.
+If you want to use some plugins on the [weex market](https://market.dotwe.org), weex-toolkit is the right choice.

 ```bash
 $ weex plugin add plugin_name